landerlabcode/BigSurR/README.md

 - Add more assertions to prevent improper use
 - Change import structure to remove warnings from unused function conflicts
 - Change minimum Fano factor from a set number to a quantile-based one.

+In progress:
+- Testing installation and code on Windows and Linux systems.

 [1]: https://www.biorxiv.org/content/10.1101/2023.03.14.532643v1 "Leveraging gene correlations in single cell transcriptomic data"